villetakanen/pelilauta-16/src/content/fi/80-release-notes.md

 - Page editor no longer "forgets" the page category when loading the form
 - Light mode contrast and usability overrides polish
 - Syndicated blog post header links correctly to the original post
+- Added latest-changes section for the site sidebar

 ### 16.4.0
 - Added support for svelte based components in the layout.